OICR/softeng-blog/_posts/junjun_zhang/2017-09-27-dag-db-with-version-control-in-elasticsearch.md

 '
 {% endhighlight %}

-We can also create aliases for `dag.latest` to access latest version of the DAG and `dag.all` to access all nodes including historic revisions.
+We can also create aliases for `.d.dag.latest` to access latest version of the DAG and `.d.dag.all` to access all nodes including historic revisions.
 [Here](https://gist.githubusercontent.com/junjun-zhang/8362c66d20f48073c644bd02062922c0/raw/c87fc94d2aac87e87e1bc2f0ceda0f4355b73e9f/5_create_alias_for_dag_2_and_more.sh) are the curl commands.

 ## Cool things you can do with version controlled DAG DB